 - 2. Select the appropriate objective lens and phase ring pair.
 You might need to increase the amount of light because images do not appear as bright in phase.
 When you have done this, you should adjust the condenser vertically with the knob on the left side of the condenser.
 When these adjustments are made, using a phase-contrast microscope is similar to using a bright field scope. - 3.
-What structures can you see now that you could not see in bright field?
-Dark field? - 4.
-What is difficult to see in phase-contrast that was easier to see in bright field? - 5.
-Do you see the same colors in phase that you saw in bright field?
-Dark field?
+What structures can you see now that you could not see in brightfield?
+Darkfield? - 4.
+What is difficult to see in phase-contrast that was easier to see in brightfield? - 5.
+Do you see the same colors in phase that you saw in brightfield?
+Darkfield?

-The Dynamics of Chlamydomonas Flagellar Regeneration
+The Dynamics of Chlamydomonas Flagellar Regeneration A Model System for Studying Gene Expression and Protein Localization

 Adapted from Vanderwalle & Heyes, J Bio.
-Ed., (1993) 27: 125-29.
+Ed.
+27: 125-29.

-- p 602 "Chlorophytes, charophytes, and..." to "Excavates" - p 88-89 "Microtubules..." to "Centrioles..." - p 87 fig. 4.20 (The Cytoskeleton)
+- p 580 "Chlorophytes, charophytes, and..." to end of page

+- p 97 "Microtubules..." to end of page

+- p 96 fig. 5.17 (The Cytoskeleton)